Murilo57/Murilo57/README.md

 working at the moment as Delphi Developer Junior using technolgys day by day Delphi, FireBird and Tortoise Svn for versioning.

-Freelance web developer with React, Bootstrap, Javascript, HTML, CSS.
+learning web developer with Javascript, HTML, CSS.

 ## Technologys what utili in my day by day: